driedler/rpi0_tflite_picamera/README.md

 Then plug the USB micro into the RPI's `USB` port (_not_ PWR) and the other side into your computer.

-## 5) Configure sharing on your Windows network adapter so Pi can see the Internet
-Go somewhere around __Control Panel -> Network and Internet -> Network Connections__
-Double click your default network connection, click Properties..., tab Sharing

-## 6) Open an SSH session to the RPI
+## 5) Open an SSH session to the RPI

 On Windows, PuTTY is recommended: http://www.putty.org/

+Wait until the green LED on the RPI0 is solid green before continuing.

 Connect over SSH (port 22) with connection string: `pi@raspberrypi.local`
 Accept certificate